Archdiocese of Canberra and Goulburn

-The Roman Catholic Archdiocese of Canberra and Goulburn is a Latin Rite archdiocese located in the Australian Capital Territory, and the South West Slopes, Southern Tablelands, Monaro and the South Coast regions of New South Wales, Australia.
+The Archdiocese of Canberra and Goulburn is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church located in the Australian Capital Territory, and the South West Slopes, Southern Tablelands, Monaro and the South Coast regions of New South Wales, Australia.
 Erected in 1948, the archdiocese is directly subject to the Holy See.

-St. Christopher's Cathedral at Manuka is the seat of the Catholic Archbishop of Canberra and Goulburn.
+St Christopher's Cathedral at Manuka is the seat of the Catholic Archbishop of Canberra and Goulburn.
 On 12 September 2013 it was announced that the Bishop of Sale, Christopher Prowse, had been appointed as the next Archbishop of Canberra and Goulburn.
 Archbishop Prowse was installed on 19 November 2013.

 History

 The diocese of Goulburn was established in 1864 to serve the needs of the scattered rural, overwhelmingly Irish, Catholics of the south coast, southern highlands and south-west slopes of New South Wales.

 On 5 February 1948 the diocese was redesignated an archdiocese.